What's Khullu And Why Is It Better Than Cashmere?

 With cashmere garments selling for anywhere between $30 to >$1,000, and with herd numbers growing by nearly 5 million a year, the real “scarce” resource isn’t goats or their wool, but instead, it’s grasslands for grazing.

 Cashmere goats have sharp hooves which cause them to trample grasslands and long tongues, which allow them to rip plants from their roots when snacking.

 Consider the amount of cashmere that a single goat can shed each spring.
-Earlier we pointed out that it can take up to 6 goats to produce 1 jacket.
+The most productive goats will produce at most 250 grams of wool a year.